Jackson-Wozniak/Java-Investment-Calculator/README.md

 This is an Investment Calculator that finds the total interest accrued based on the average return rate and time of a given investment.
 Uses JFreeChart to plot the investment on a line graph.

+Current Investment Limits:
+  Initial Balance and Yearly Increase must be under $1 Billion in value Maximum of 100 Year Investment
+  Maximum of 1000% average annual return rate